andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

 // These three functions are the callbacks to `Gio.bus_own_name_on_bus()`:

 // If there is a client waiting for the well-known name to appear on the bus,
-// you probably want to export your interfaces. function onBusAcquired(connection, name) {
+// you probably want to export your interfaces here.
+This way the interfaces are
+// ready to be used when the client is notified the name has been owned. function onBusAcquired(connection, name) {
     print(`${name}: connection acquired`);
 }